britram/taps-transports/draft-ietf-taps-transports.md

 messages, ordinarily called datagrams.
 Each stream of messages is independently managed, therefore retransmission does not hold back data sent using other logical streams.
-It provides detection of payload errors and misdelivery of packets to an unitended endpoint, either of which result in discard of received datagrams, with no indication to the user of the service.
+It provides detection of payload errors and misdelivery of packets to an unintended endpoint, either of which result in discard of received datagrams, with no indication to the user of the service.

 It is possible to create IPv4 UDP datagrams with no checksum, and while this